maarten-pennings/Nunchuk/readme.md

 The pin-out of the Nunchuk is not hard, but most drawings you find on the internet don't tell whether you are looking at the plug of the Nunchuk or the outlet of the Wii controller.
-To avoid all confusion, here a photo of the Nunchuk plug, with the meaning of the pins.
+To avoid all confusion, here a photo of the Nunchuk plug, with the function of the pins.
 Also note the notch on the bottom side, ensuring the plug goes in one-way only.

 ![Nunchuk pinout](extras/nunchuk-pinout.jpg)